YetiForceCompany/YetiForceDoc/docs/3-administrator-guides/15-integration/03-pbx/1-bria-softphone.md

 The integration with Bria Softphone is based on `Bria Desktop API`, that allows the user to to receive information on calls in real time.

+Advantages and capabilities:

+- Compatible with market leading call servers or VoIP services (https://www.counterpath.com/international-voip-providers/)
+- Dedicated application for the user
+- ability to dial a phone number from the YetiForce system window
+- synchronization of all call history
+- graphical presentation of your phone's status
+- Supported plans: Bria Solo, Bria Teams, Bria Enterprise (https://www.counterpath.com/product-comparison/) does not support "Bria Solo Free" plan
+- integration with YetiForce via an active browser window

 ![bria-softphone-1.png](bria-softphone-1.png)

 ## Video guide